Abdul-source-06/Github1/E1Github.md

 touch E1Github.md
 ```
 ## Step 6: Commit and Push the Changes
+To add the file in the repositary:
 ```bash
 git add E1Github.md
 ```
+To add "coments" about the repositary:
 ```bash
 git commit -m "Process Github"
 ```
+To upload the repository to github:
 ```bash
 git push origin main
 ```